CarsonScott/Prediction-Template-Learning/README.md

 ![](https://github.com/CarsonScott/Prediction-Template-Learning/blob/master/img/figure_3.png)
 Fig. 3

-It takes roughly twice as long to learn double the amount of information from the previous tests which makes sense.
-Learning time appears to scale linearly with amount of information.
+It takes roughly twice as long to learn double the amount of information from the previous tests.
+Learning time appears to scale linearly with amount of material that needs to be retained.